igmk/shortcuts/README.md

 and, also to .bash_profile if you want the same behaviour on login and non-login shells

 ## Dependencies
-Each script has its own...
+Each script has its own... see the [wiki](https://github.com/igmk/shortcuts/wiki)

 ## Usage
 Have a look at the [wiki](https://github.com/igmk/shortcuts/wiki)